Harry Lomas MBE BEM FIH

 Not to let the grass grow under his feet, in 2011 he took on the role of Catering Cleaning and Waste Venue Manager at the Excel Centre for the 2012 Olympic and Paralympic Games.

-Harry is not shy when it comes to Television - he has featured on Saturday Kitchen, Master Chef, Jamie’s School Dinners and more recently the Channel 5 Combat Chef series.
+Harry is not shy when it comes to Television - he has featured on Saturday Kitchen, Master Chef, Jamie’s School Dinners, the Channel 5 Combat Chef series and most recently here on London Live sharing details of how our menus are inspired by the produce from our Walled Garden.

 After the Olympics finished Harry took on his most recent appointment as our Executive Head Chef.
-He is a Fellow of the Institute of Hospitality, a Freeman of the City of London and an Honorary Freeman of the Worshipful Company of Cooks.
+He is a Fellow of the Institute of Hospitality, a Freeman of the City of London and a Freeman of the Worshipful Company of Cooks.

 An inspirational leader...